PERFORMANCE BEYOND LIMITS

 30+ years of expirience in designing multi fuel engines

-3W-International will visit the airshow in Singapore 2016.
-For individual meetings, please contect the German headquarter.
+For individual meetings, please contact the German headquarter.

 German engine manufacturer 3W International is introducing its design for complete propulsion systems for the first time at the leading trade show in New Orleans.
 Moreover options will be introduced concerning special mounting plates for mounting different engines on the same engine chassis or the identical firewall.